maksymenko/aws_scale_service/README.md

 ```

 ## AWS setup
-In order to address different load we want our solution be scalable.
-Server has to scale out when load is being increased.
-And scale in when load decreased and no need to pay for unused respurces.
+Here we will configure AWS to scale out server automaticaly when load is increassed and scale in when load in descresed.
+In order to achive it we will create instance image which will be used and base image to setup new instances.
+Then  setup loadbalancer to balance traffic between all instances.

-### Create security group `services>EC2>Security Group`
+### Create security groups `services>EC2>Security Group`
-Create two groups one to controll loab balancer traffic and another to controll web tire traffic.
+Create two groups one to controll **load balancer** traffic and another to controll web tire traffic.
 * Create group for **Load Balancer**
   * Click `Create Security Group` and set name for load balancer group
   * `Add Rule` for inbound traffic
+  * `Add Rule` for **outbound** traffic
   * Click `Create`.
 * Create group for **Web Tire**
   * Click Click `Create Security Group` and set name for web-tire